Home

 3. Reducing cross-over gait

-Interestingly, research has found that doing regular strength training exercises (like those included in our injury prevention plan) can also improve running economy and reduce the ground contact time through increasing tendon stiffness, better muscle activation and coordination.
+Interestingly, research has found that doing regular strength training exercises (like those included in our Strength and Mobility Plan for runners) can also improve running economy and reduce the ground contact time through increasing tendon stiffness, better muscle activation and coordination.

 How to reduce overstride